lekovicpavle13-lgtm/pasinux/README.md

 ![pasinux VGA shell running in QEMU](asssets/new_qemu_boot.png)

-> **Status:** pasinux now exists in two working forms.
+> **Status:** pasinux exists in two working forms.
 The **hosted simulator** (`kernel_sim`) runs the memory manager, scheduler, driver registry, and IPC layer as an ordinary userspace program on any POSIX-like host — good for fast iteration without touching real hardware state.
 The **freestanding kernel** (`kernel.pe` → `pasinux.img`) is the real thing: a 32-bit protected-mode x86 kernel with its own boot sector, GDT/IDT/TSS, paging, a PIT-driven preemptive scheduler, PCI + RTL8139 networking, an ATA-backed FAT12 filesystem, and an interactive VGA shell.
-It boots in QEMU, and — converted to a VDI — now boots and runs the same shell in Oracle VirtualBox on a real virtual hard disk (see screenshot below).
+It boots in QEMU, and — converted to a VDI — boots and runs the same shell in Oracle VirtualBox on a real virtual hard disk.

 ---